Anger Management Counseling Certification

 THE OBJECTIVES OF THE ANGER MANAGEMENT SPECIALIST CERTIFICATION PROGRAM ARE:

-- Provide a high quality program of Certification for professionals and para-professionals practicing as Anger Management Specialists (counselors, consultants, practitioners).
+- Provide a high quality program of Certification for professionals and para-professionals practicing as Anger Management Counselors and Specialists (counselors, consultants, practitioners).

 - Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by those who offer such services.

-- Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of anger management.
+- Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of anger management counseling.

-- Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to those practicing anger management consulting.
+- Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to those practicing anger management counseling and anger management consulting and education.

 Certified Anger Management Specialist- requires attainment and/or verification of the following certification criteria: